Random walks on edge colored random graphs: Proof of Theorem

 \subsubsection{Upper bound}

 Suppose now that we start a walk at vertex $u$ and that we alternate between red/blue phases and blue phases.
-Take $t_0=0$, and suppose we change phase at times $t_1,t_2,\ldots,t_i,\ldots$.
+Take $t_0=0$, and suppose we change phase at times $t_1,t_2,\ldots,t_i,\ldots,t_m$ where $m=o(n^2)$.
 Assume that whenever $i$ is even we start a red/blue phase at $t_i$ and switch to a blue phase when $i$ is odd.
 At each step in a red/blue phase there is an $r/(r+b)$ chance of using a red edge.
 We also know that this walk will finish at least as early as one that only uses blue edges.
 This follows from Lemma \ref{MainLemma} and the fact that $s/(s-1)$ decreases as $s$ increases.
-We will assume $t_i-t_{i-1}\geq \om \log^2n\gg T_G$ for $1\leq i<m$, so that \beq{rb0}{ t_{RB}=\sum_{i\ge 0}(t_{2i+1}-t_{2i})\leq \brac{1-\Theta\bfrac{\log n}{n^{1/2}}}\a\s_{RB} n\log n. } Multiplying the RHS of \eqref{rb0} by $r/(r+b)$ and applying the Chernoff bounds yields an upper bound of $\g(\a)n\log n$ on the number of times a red edge is used.
+We will assume that $t_i-t_{i-1}\geq \om \log^2n$, where $\om \log^2n\gg T_G$, for $1\leq i<m$.
+It follows that \beq{rb0}{ t_{RB}=\sum_{i\ge 0}(t_{2i+1}-t_{2i})\leq \brac{1-\frac{1}{\log^{1/2}n}}\a\s_{RB} n\log n. } Applying the Chernoff bound \eqref{Chern1}, we see that if $Z_i$ denotes the number of times a red edge is used in $[t_{2i},t_{2i+1}]$, then where $\e=1/\log^{1/2}n$,

 Let $T_G(u)$ be the time taken to visit every vertex of $G$ by the random walk $\cW_u$.
 Let $U_t$ be the number of vertices of $G$ which have not been visited by $\cW_u$ at step $t$.
 We note the following: